 In line with all local surgeries, we close once a month for an afternoon’s training.
 Our training afternoon will usually be the first Tuesday of every month.
 Please look out for the notices at the surgery which will give you advance warning of the closures.

-Please note: From 2012, our training afternoon will usually be the first Wednesday of every month.
+Our training afternoon will usually be the first Wednesday of every month.

 Wheelchair access can be gained from the rear of the building but general patient parking is at the front.
 You may park immediately outside the front of the building after 9:30am, where access is possible with assistance.
 Please inform reception in advance if you feel you may need help on arrival.

 There are facilities for patients on three floors (lower, ground and first floor).
 A lift is available for the lower floor but the first floor may only be accessed via a staircase.
 Please inform reception if you have difficulty with stairs.

 Information about Patients at this Practice is only disclosed in accordance with the Department of Health’s Code of Practice (March 2005).
 This means that:-

 Please note that you are responsible for your own belongings whilst on the premises as well as your own, and your children’s safety.
 Please inform us should you notice potentially dangerous situations.

 All suggestions regarding improvements will be welcomed.
 All complaints will be taken seriously.

 Most problems can be sorted out quickly and easily, often at the time they arise with the person concerned.
 We operate a Practice Complaint Procedure as part of an NHS complaints system, which meets national criteria.